theinsideshine/streestest-is/readme.md

 [![Nr300-Td10-Ne15](images/local-rds-300.png)]

-scenario one: request with queue (local-queue-rds.py)
+scenario two: request with queue (local-queue-rds.py)

 [![Nr100-Td10-Ne0](images/loca-queuel-rds-100.png)]

 [![Nr300-Td10-Ne0](images/loca-queuel-rds-300.png)]

+Conclusion: It is observed that with 300 requests without errors, they disappear with the implementation of the queue with buffer

 About the implementation in the backend inside
 Request Queue: You have created a queue (requestIdQueue) to store incoming MP3 requests.
 When a request arrives, it is queued into this data structure.